-Once we’re happy with that I’ll get into a bit more of the details in a colour design of the templates in the website.
+Once we’re happy with that I’ll get into a bit more of the details in a digital colour design of the templates in the website.
 By templates I mean one example of each page in the site that looks ‘different’ to each other – this might mean that the ‘about page’ and ‘services page’ have the same template (layout, functionality, look and feel) but different content.
 Depending on the project scope, will depend on how many template pages I’ll produce.

 Once you’re happy with the design and can sign it off, then I begin development.
 Ideally we don’t have any major changes at this point, design and functionality have been agreed on.
 Colours may be slightly tweaked and content added later, but functionality and templates will reflect the design we agreed on.

 I’ll develop the site using WordPress, which means you’ll get a custom designed and development website front-end with a very user friendly content management system that makes it easy for you to edit your content.
 WordPress is widely used, so updates and any problems you may have in the future can solved by myself or one of the many WordPress developers all around the world (there are a lot of them).

 Ideally throughout the development and design process we can validate aspects with direct testing and as always I’ll be making sure they match closely across various devices and internet browsers.

 Ideally during the design stage (or earlier) you’ll have an idea of your content, you may just need to edit it or find a few photographs, videos etc. Before I finish development it is good to have the content ready.
 Then we can pop that into the website and check it all out before it goes live.